Podcast: Play in new window | Download | Embed

 - The engineering profession needs to be intentional about how they operate and make engineers aware of STEM.

 - You very often hear young women say that they are not good at math or science.
 In my opinion, girls can be better at math and science than boys if we challenge them to step up.
-We should encourage younger female engineers to become involved in engineering projects that males are more naturally drawn to.
-Involving females in some of these hands-on activities is a great way to help them feel more connected to the things that relate to the math and science profession.
+And that is why we should encourage younger female engineers to become involved in engineering projects that males are more naturally drawn to.
+Equally important involving females in some of these hands-on activities is a great way to help them feel more connected to the things that relate to the math and science profession.

 - Making people be aware of what the civil engineering profession is all about is important, as it will impact the future of our world.